Chapter 2: The Five Elements - Origins, Evolution & Lifecycle

 1. Establishment of the System 📖 User Manual

-Source: Book of Documents: Great Plan (Shangshu: Hongfan).
-According to legend, this was the grand method of governance presented by Jizi to King Wu of Zhou.
-The term "Five Elements" (Wu Xing) officially emerged here as a philosophical concept.
+Origin: Shangshu: Hongfan (Book of Documents: The Great Plan).
+Legend has it that this was the grand method of governance presented by Jizi to King Wu of Zhou, marking the official appearance of the term 'Five Elements' as a philosophical concept.

-⚠️ Note: Earth possesses the dual characteristics of "receiving" and "expelling."
-It accepts the ashes of Fire and transmutes them to generate Metal.
-This is why "Earth" is required to manage the transition at the end of all four seasons.
+⚠️ Note: Earth has the dual characteristics of 'receiving' and 'emitting'.
+It receives the ashes of Fire, transforming them to generate Metal.
+This is why at the end of each of the four seasons, 'Earth' is responsible for the seasonal transition.

 1.1 Modern Physics Perspective: Five Elements as "Energy Phases & Thermodynamic Cycles"